heliosen-18/Hyelanis/Session Notes/Session DS-PC-4.md

 ### 1. The Strong Start
 - Harvin needs to pick up skeletons
+- A sending stone along with the bags of skeletons are delivery to the ship
 - Everywhere still wants to build an altar to [[The Bright Father – Heliod]]
 	- Build in the Merchant Mile at the end of Pier 7A.
 Cost 50 GP.
 	- [[Val Taruum NPCs#^83b703|Norwan Valedale]] Accepts the request